-The candidate of a candidate committee, the treasurer of a political action or petition committee, and independent expenditure filer are personally responsible for carrying out their duties and are personally liable should they fail to fulfill them.
-Any person designated as the alternate transaction filer is not legally responsible for any of the above duties.
+The candidate of a candidate committee, the treasurer of a political action committee or petition committee, and independent expenditure filer are personally responsible for carrying out their duties and are personally liable should they fail to fulfill them.
+Any individual designated as the alternate transaction filer is not legally responsible for any of the above duties.
+A political action committee or petition committee may also have a Civil Penalty Designee, who is an Oregon elector that assumes liability for any penalty imposed for late or insufficient transactions.
+A Civil Penalty Designee can only be named in the Statement of Organization by a political action committee or petition committee and must agree to be liable by signing the Statement of Organization.